mobimation/Spotifier/README.md

 The next step planned once the above is in place is for tracks where corresponding video exists to play that video in the UI background enhancing the musical experience.

+The code makes use of the kaaes.spotify.webapi.android API for Web API access.